Is My Landlord Responsible For Damage to My Property?

 Refuse to Pay Rent

-But before you turn off auto-pay, check with a lawyer first to see if you can do this.
+But before you turn off auto-pay, check with a lawyer to see if you can do this.

 Key Takeaways